 - Living in Bansko as a Digital Nomad

 - The 9 Best Restaurant in Bansko You Need to Try

 - 5 Hot Springs Near Bansko You Need to Visit

 - The Best Ways to Get From Sofia to Bansko

 - 5 Beautiful Hikes to Do in the Pirin National Park

 Recap of things to do in Bansko, Bulgaria

-Even for a small mountain town in Bulgaria Bansko has plenty of things to do.
-Even for expats and nomads who live here more permanently there’s an abundance of things to do in this awesome mountain town.
+For a small mountain town in Bulgaria Bansko has plenty of things to do!
+Even for expats and nomads who live here more permanently, there’s an abundance of things to do in this awesome mountain town.

 This list of things to do in Bansko isn’t even everything but it’s a good start and will give you some inspiration if you ever need a kick start or an idea on what to do on any given day.